Zes apps · Één kwartaal Six apps · One quarter

 Roamly reisplanning

-Roamly toont de reis als gekleurde segmenten op een tijdlijn — waarbij de verhouding de daadwerkelijke verblijfsduur weergeeft — én als interactieve kaart via Leaflet, met steden op échte geografische posities.
-Je ziet de route dus zowel in tijd als in ruimte.
+Roamly toont de reis op twee manieren tegelijk: als gekleurde segmenten op een tijdlijn én als interactieve kaart via Leaflet.
+Je ziet de route in zowel tijd als ruimte.
+Je ziet meteen of je planning logisch is — of dat je jezelf onnodig heen en weer laat reizen.

-Per dag kun je activiteiten invullen, en een ingebouwde AI-reisassistent — gekoppeld aan OpenAI — geeft per activiteit praktisch advies: openingstijden, hoe je er komt, wat je meeneemt, wat er in de buurt ligt.
+Per dag kun je activiteiten invullen, en een ingebouwde AI-reisassistent — gekoppeld aan OpenAI — geeft per activiteit praktisch advies.

-Roamly shows the trip as coloured segments on a timeline — where the proportions reflect actual duration — and as an interactive map via Leaflet, with cities at their actual geographic positions.
+Roamly shows the trip two ways at once: as coloured segments on a timeline and as an interactive map via Leaflet.
 You see the route in both time and space.
+You can immediately see whether your planning is logical — or whether you're unnecessarily travelling back and forth.

-For each day you can fill in activities, and a built-in AI travel assistant — connected to OpenAI — gives practical advice per activity: opening times, how to get there, what to bring, what's nearby.
+For each day you can fill in activities, and a built-in AI travel assistant — connected to OpenAI — gives practical advice per activity.

 SvelteKitTypeScriptFirestoreLeafletOpenAINetlify